Snipexkillo/CTFs/morphing-time-writeup.md

 But that article is way too confusing to someone who has never taken abstract algebra (like me).
 So I shall direct you to something that makes slightly more [sense](https://en.wikipedia.org/wiki/Primitive_root_modulo_n).

 If you are still lost it is okay.
-In the context of this problem, where we will end up doing $g^{something} \bmod p$ (as shown in the next function), a generator is *an integer that can be turned into every other integer coprime to p, after doing it to the power of something*.
+In the context of this problem, where we will end up doing $g^{something} \bmod p$ (as shown in the next function), a generator is *an integer that can be turned into every other integer coprime to p, after doing it to the power of something\cdot.
 Since we are working with modular arithmetic, specifically mod p, we are working with every number between 1 and p - 1 (0 is not coprime to p).
 If you wanted to get a specific one of those numbers between 1 and p-1, there exists a number (lets call it a) that you could do g to the power of mod p in order to get that specific number.
 It just all depends on picking the right number a.

 A nice way to see it is with a table.
 Using mod p = 7 and g = 3